0xor0ne/awesome-list/README.md

 * [Embedded][20]: curated list of awesome embedded programming.
 * [Embedded and IoT][209]: curated list of awesome embedded and IoT security resources.
+* [Embedded fuzzing][448]: A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
 * [Embedded Rust][211]: list of resources for Embedded and Low-level development in the Rust programming language.
 * [Executable Packing][284]: curated list of awesome resources related to